 The Katadyn BeFree effectively filters bacteria, protozoa (Giardia lamblia) and particulate matter (glacier silt, murky runoff).
 It doesn’t filter viruses (human and livestock pollution), but that shouldn’t be a concern in most Mountain Park water sources.
 The filter is simple to clean (swish in tap water) and rated for 1000 litres, which is pretty much lifetime (replacement filters are available).
 But be aware, the filter screw-top only fits Hydrapak flasks and is not adaptable to other water bottles.

 I find the 0.6 litre Katadyn BeFree perfect when you’re on the move in the backcountry and have frequent access to water sources.
 But if water isn’t readily available along the trail, you could find yourself wanting.
-Katadyn just released a 1.0 litre model last spring, but I haven’t found a Canadian supplier yet.
+Katadyn just released a 1.0 litre model last spring, which is handy for campers.